fbpx

 Instructions

 • Pour the bulgur wheat into a large mixing bowl.
-Pour 2 cups of room-temperature water over it.
-Let stand for approximately 45 minutes, or until all the water is absorbed.
+Next, pour 2 cups of room-temperature water over it.
+Let it stand for approximately 45 minutes or until all the water is absorbed.

-• Heat 1 tablespoon of vegetable oil (divided) in a frying pan over medium high heat.
-Add the 1.5 pound of ground meat, half of the chopped garlic and salt and pepper to taste.
-Cook, breaking apart the meat, until the meat loses all traces of pinkness and the mixture moisture has evaporated.
+• Heat 1 tablespoon of vegetable oil (divided) in a frying pan over medium-high heat.
+Add the 1-1/2 pounds of ground meat, half of the chopped garlic, and salt and pepper to taste.
+Cook, breaking apart the meat, until the meat loses all traces of pinkness and the mixture's moisture has evaporated.
 Remove from heat, and stir in half of the parsley.
 Reserve.

-• In the mixing bowl, add the remaining half pound of ground meat to the bulgur wheat and beaten eggs.
-Stir in the remaining parsley and chopped garlic, the mint, and salt and pepper to taste.
-Mix with hands until you have a mass.
-The mixture should be very homogeneous, so be sure to mix very well.
+• In the mixing bowl containing the bulgur wheat, add the remaining half pound of ground meat and the beaten eggs.
+Stir in the remaining parsley, chopped garlic, mint, and salt and pepper to taste.
+Mix with your hands until you have a mass.
+The mixture should be very homogeneous, so be sure to mix it very well.

-• Remove approximately 3 tablespoons of the meat-bulgur mix from the mixing bowl and roll into a ball shape in your hands.
-Cup the ball in the palm of one hand, and with the other, form a pocket in it.
-Fill the pocket with the cooked ground meat, then close the pocket over this mixture.
+• Remove approximately 3 tablespoons of the meat-bulgur mix from the mixing bowl.
+Roll into a ball shape in your hands.
+Cup the ball in the palm of one hand, and with the other hand, form a pocket in it.
+Fill the pocket with the cooked ground meat, then close the pocket over the mixture.
 Reform into a football shape in your hand.
-Place the completed kibbeh on a cookie sheet, then continue this process until you have used all of the mixture.
+Place the completed kibbeh on a cookie sheet, and continue this process until you have used all the mixture.
 Reserve.
-Place cookie sheet in freezer for 20 minutes.
+Place the cookie sheet in the freezer for 20 minutes.

-• Heat the oil in a deep-fryer or deep frying pan until it is hot but not smoking.
-Fry the kibbehs a few at a time (don’t overcrowd the fryer) until they are dark brown and crisp on the outside.
-Remove to a cookie sheet lined with paper towel, to drain excess oil.
+• Heat the oil in a deep-fryer or deep-frying pan until it is hot but not smoking.
+Fry the kibbehs a few at a time until they are dark brown and crisp on the outside, being careful not to overcrowd when frying.
+Remove to a cookie sheet lined with a paper towel, and drain excess oil.
 Continue until all the kibbehs have been fried.

-• Using a plastic bag, add about 2 tablespoons of mayonnaise.
-Cut a very small corner off the bag, approximately one-eight of an inch.
-Gently squeeze bag and pipe mayonnaise onto kibbehs to make “football laces.”
+• Using a plastic bag, add about two tablespoons of mayonnaise.
+Cut a very small corner off the bag, approximately one-eighth of an inch.
+Gently squeeze the bag piping mayonnaise onto the kibbehs, making the “football laces.”

 • Serve immediately, with lemon wedges and tzatziki sauce or hot sauce!